HOA tells father of fallen officer to take down Thin Blue Line flag

 Community association letter

-On Monday DeSario next received a letter from the Omni Community Association Managers, dated Friday, that said the Thin Blue Line flag was a political sign and had to be removed under association rules.
+Then on Monday, DiSario received a letter from the Omni Community Association Managers that said the Thin Blue Line flag was a political sign and had to be removed under association rules.

 “The political sign in the form of a flag must be removed from your property.
 The flag on your pole is not a United States Flag.
 It is a political statement.
-Please remove the flag from your property,” the letter read in part.
+Please remove the flag from your property,” the letter, dated Friday, read in part.

 DiSario said he is being harassed for flying a flag that’s a memorial to his fallen son.